AlexandrovLab/SigProfilerMatrixGeneratorR/README.md

   where project, reference_genome, and path_to_input_files must be strings (surrounded by quotation marks, ex: "test").
 Optional parameters include:

-      exome=False:       [boolean] Downsamples mutational matrices to the exome regions of the genome bed_file=None      [string path to bed_file] Downsamples mutational matrices to custom regions of the genome.
-Requires the full path to the BED file. chrom_based=False  [boolean] Outputs chromosome-based matrices
+      exome=FALSe:       [boolean] Downsamples mutational matrices to the exome regions of the genome bed_file=NULL      [string path to bed_file] Downsamples mutational matrices to custom regions of the genome.
+Requires the full path to the BED file. chrom_based=FALSE  [boolean] Outputs chromosome-based matrices
-      plot=False         [boolean] Integrates with SigProfilerPlotting to output all available visualizations for each matrix. tsb_stat=False     [boolean] Outputs the results of a transcriptional strand bias test for the respective matrices. seqInfo=False      [boolean] Ouputs original mutations into a text file that contains the SigProfilerMatrixGenerator classificaiton for each mutation. cushion=100	[integer] Adds an Xbp cushion to the exome/bed_file ranges for downsampling the mutations.
+      plot=FALSE         [boolean] Integrates with SigProfilerPlotting to output all available visualizations for each matrix. tsb_stat=FALSE     [boolean] Outputs the results of a transcriptional strand bias test for the respective matrices. seqInfo=FALSE     [boolean] Ouputs original mutations into a text file that contains the SigProfilerMatrixGenerator classificaiton for each mutation. cushion=100	[integer] Adds an Xbp cushion to the exome/bed_file ranges for downsampling the mutations.